The Advanced Technology behind Light Illusion's colour science is second to none.

-LightSpace is a true single pass closed-loop profiling system, with the ability to generate multiple target colour space calibrations from a single profile pass.
+ColourSpace is a true single pass closed-loop profiling system, with the ability to generate multiple target colour space calibrations from a single profile pass.

-The latest release of LightSpace CMS has added new Fit Space and Map Space options for LUT generation, as well as a totally new 3rd generation Colour Engine, which use new and totally unique algorithms for the calculation of the final calibration LUT from measured profile data.
+ColourSpace has advanced options options for LUT processing, as well as the world's most advanced Colour Engine, which uses totally unique mathematical algorithms for the calculation of the final calibration LUT from measured profile data.

 Total Image Chain Calibration

-Open Profile Patch Sets
+User Profile Patch Sets

 Unrivaled Speed for Unrivaled Accuracy

-LightSpace CMS can calibrate to any given colour space, with any target Gamma, including all 'standards', such as Rec709, BT1886, P3, etc, all without the need to define your required target before profiling, enabling you to interactively try different results.
+ColourSpace can calibrate to any given colour space, with any target Gamma, including all 'standards', such as Rec709, BT1886, P3, etc, all without the need to define your required target before profiling, enabling you to interactively try different results.

-Additionally, the ability for LightSpace to work with user defined Parametric Gamma values is unique, and enables users to set their own intricate target Gamma values, allowing, for example, advanced control of display blacks, which is very useful when needing to overcome less than ideal viewing conditions.
+Additionally, the ability for ColourSpace to work with user defined Parametric Gamma values is unique, and enables users to set their own intricate target Gamma values, allowing, for example, advanced control of display blacks, which is very useful when needing to overcome less than ideal viewing conditions.

 No Unnecessary Additional Processing